Mouni Sadhu: Travels

-In 1935, Mouni Sadhu visited France.
-In Paris, he visited the headquarters of the Association of Spiritual Friendships (Amities Spirituelles), founded by Paul Sédir.
-Mouni Sadhu's last book, published in 1967, was an English translation of Paul Sédir's French book, Initiations.
-In the forward to the translation, Mouni Sadhu stated that the author's descriptions of the mysterious places in North-Eastern France are based on personal experiences, rather than imagination or fiction.
+Traveling to Paris in 1935, Mouni Sadhu visited the headquarters of the Association of Spiritual Friendships (Amitiés Spirituelles), founded by Paul Sédir.
+Mouni Sadhu's last book, published in 1967, was an English translation of Paul Sédir's French book Initiations.
+In the foreword to the translation, he stated that the author's descriptions of the mysterious places in northeastern France are based on personal experiences.

-In Mouni Sadhu's application for Australian citizenship, he states that he was born in Warsaw, Poland.
-In 1933, he married Catherine Gunt.
-She died six years later in September 1939, in Vilno, Poland during the Battle of Wilno (1939), a bomb-attack coinciding with the outbreak of the Second World War.

-On September 19, 1939, Mouni Sadhu was taken as a prisoner of war in the Soviet Union during the Battle of Wilno.
-He remained there until November, when he was transferred to Germany until his release in 1945.
-After his release, he served with the US Army in France until November 1946.

-Between 1946 and 1948, he lived for two years in Brazil before emigrating to Australia.
-During this time he was involved in the, 'Arunachala Group' there and that his booklet Quem Sou Eu is a Portuguese translation of notes typed by him.
-He arrived in Sydney, Australia on September 17, 1948 aboard the SS Bernhard and then proceeded to Melbourne, arriving on September 1, 1948.
-Mouni Sadhu settled in Melbourne the remainder of his life.
-On the 7/5/1949 he left Australia to visit India, having received an invitation to stay some months at the Ashram of Sri Ramanasramam, founded around the contemporary spiritual Master, Ramana Maharshi (1879–1950).
-His experiences there are beautifully described in the first book of his Mystic Trilogy entitled 'In Days of Great Peace'.
-He returned to Australia arriving September 23, 1949.
-In 1953 Mouni Sadhu in his 'Application for Naturalization as an Australian Citizen' declares," Since his return he has resided continuously in Melbourne and is employed as an Electrical mechanic by the Melbourne City Council".
-In the same document he states that his further occupation is that of "part-time writer."
+Between 1946 and 1948, Mouni Sadhu lived in Brazil before emigrating to Australia.
+During this time, he was involved in the Arunachala Group.
+His booklet Quem Sou Eu is a Portuguese translation of notes he had typed himself.
+He arrived in Sydney on 17 September 1948 and later settled in Melbourne, which remained his primary residence for the rest of his life.
+In 1949, he visited India after receiving an invitation to stay at Sri Ramanasramam, and he later described the experience in In Days of Great Peace.
+He returned to Australia on the 23 September 1949, and in a 1953 naturalisation application, he stated that he had lived continuously in Melbourne and worked as an electrical mechanic for the Melbourne City Council, with part-time writing as an additional occupation.